-What are intranets used for?
+What are enterprise intranets used for?

 - Accessing information: with a content management system (CMS) and frequently integrated with an organization’s document management system (DMS), intranets can be used to centrally host and access documents, policies, and information employees require to perform their roles.